paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-080-fasteners.md

 #### Amendments
 1999—Subsec. (a).
 Pub.
 L. 106–34, § 5(1), reenacted subsec. heading without change and amended text generally.
 Prior to amendment, text read as follows: “No fastener which is required by the standards and specifications to which it was manufactured to bear a raised or depressed insignia identifying its manufacturer or private label distributor shall be offered for sale or sold in commerce unless the manufacturer or private label distributor of such fastener has complied with the requirements prescribed by the Secretary in connection with the program established under subsection (b) of this section.”

 Subsec. (b).
 Pub.
-L. 106–34, § 5(2), substituted “described in subsection (a) of this section” for “and private label distributors described in subsection (a) of this section, to ensure the traceability of a fastener to its manufacturer or private label distributor”.
+L. 106–34, § 5(2), substituted “described in subsection (a)” for “and private label distributors described in subsection (a), to ensure the traceability of a fastener to its manufacturer or private label distributor”.

 <a id="section-5408"></a>